Animals / Pets

 The San Jacinto mountains offer about 200 miles of dirt roads and more than 40 miles of trails that are open to mountain bike riding.

-Two great mountain bike resources are The Bike Route and Idyllwild Cycling.
-The Bike Route sells and services bikes, parts, and equipment and offers scheduled rides during the week.
+Two great mountain bike resources are The HUB Cyclery and Idyllwild Cycling.
+The HUB Cyclery rents, sells, and services bikes, parts, and equipment and offers scheduled rides on weekends (typically Saturday mornings at 9 am.
 Idyllwild Cycling puts on the Idyllwild Spring Challenge, a great event, and you can learn more about them HERE.